 - Spousal Maintenance (Alimony): Decisions need to be made regarding spousal maintenance and whether financial assistance is needed by one spouse from the other, especially when one spouse may not have worked outside the home during the marriage for an extended period of time and is not in a position to be immediately self-supporting.

 - Custody and Parenting Time Schedules: An important determination following a divorce or separation involves the custody of children.
-Almost as important is the establishment of a parenting time (visitation) scheduled that meets the needs of both parents and serves the best interests of the children.
+Almost as important is the establishment of a parenting time (visitation) scheduled that both meets the needs of the parents and serves the best interests of the children.

-- Child Support: Although child support in Minnesota is calculated based on an income shares approach and the use of child support guidelines, sometimes extenuating circumstances exist that may make a guideline award of child support unreasonable or unfair.
-There also exists in Minnesota a rebuttable presumption that a parent can be gainfully employed on a full-time basis.
-If a parent is unemployed, potential income may be imputed to that parent unless that parent can show that he/she is not voluntarily unemployed or underemployed.
+- Child Support: Although child support in Minnesota is calculated based on a comparison of the parties’ incomes through the use of child support guidelines, sometimes extenuating circumstances exist that may make a strict guideline award of child support unreasonable or unfair.
+There also exists in Minnesota a rebuttable presumption that a parent should be gainfully employed on a full-time basis.
+If a parent is unemployed or underemployed, potential income may be imputed to that parent unless that parent can show that he/she is not voluntarily unemployed or underemployed.
 In determining potential income, situations when one parent is self employed or has been a stay-at-home parent require a more creative approach to the matter.
-Sometimes, after parties have been divorced it is appropriate to have a child support obligation modified subsequent to the parties’ divorce due to the increase or decrease of a parent’s income.
-Whether a parent’s increase or decrease in income warrants a modification depends on whether the parent requesting modification can demonstrate two things.
-First the requesting parent must show that there has been a substantial change in circumstances.
-Once that is established, before modification may be granted, the requesting parent must also show that the change has rendered the existing order unreasonable and unfair.
+Sometimes, it is appropriate to have a child support obligation modified subsequent to the parties’ divorce due to the increase or decrease of a parent’s income.
+Whether a parent’s increase or decrease in income warrants a child support modification depends on whether the parent requesting modification can demonstrate two things.
+First, the requesting parent must show that there has been a substantial change in circumstances.
+Once that has been established, before modification may be granted, the requesting parent must also show that the change has rendered the existing order unreasonable and unfair.
 As a rule of thumb, a twenty percent (20%) change in the income of a party will generally warrant a modification of child support.

 - Providing health insurance coverage for the children.